howdou/edk2/README.md

 * Clang Static Analyzer (scan-build) for edk2, e.g. sepcial checkers for edk2 security,  checkers for Intel Firmware Engine automation

 There are 4 new tool chains are introduced in branch llvm:
 * CLANG38:      Clang3.8.0 build tool chain, and enable code size optimization flag (-Os) by default on both Ia32 and X64.
+X64 code is large code model.
 * CLANGLTO38:   Base on CLANG38 to enable LLVM Link Time Optimization (LTO) for more aggressive code size improvement.
+X64 code is small code model + PIE.
 * CLANGSCAN38:  Base on CLANG38 to seamlessly integrate Clang scan-build analyzer infrastructure into edk2 build infrastructure.
+X64 code small code model + PIE.
 * GCCLTO53:     Enabled GCC Link Time Optimization (LTO) and code size optimization (–Os) for more aggressive code size improvement.
+X64 code small + PIE

 Example steps to use the CLANGLTO38 tool chain to build Qemu platform:
   1. Download and extract the llvm 3.8.0 Pre-Built Binaries from  http://www.llvm.org/releases/ (e.g. http://www.llvm.org/releases/3.8.0/clang+llvm-3.8.0-x86_64-linux-gnu-ubuntu-16.04.tar.xz and extract it as ~/clang38).